Bright high-end apartment located in the Ternes district of Paris

 • tax perspectives

-• asset objectives
+• wealth objectives

 Fairway Luxury Real Estate supports Parisian property owners in these strategic decisions, offering micro-market analysis, net seller optimization and targeted marketing in the Ternes, Courcelles, Saint-Georges and Europe districts.

-Asset decision
+Wealth decision

-"A professional relocation involves complex asset decisions."
+"A professional relocation involves complex wealth arbitrations."

 Fairway Luxury Real Estate